eljojo/faircamp-fork/src/manual/topics/05 Supported Formats.md

 ## Supported image formats

 - gif
-- heif (when compiled with libvips)
+- heif (*)
 - jpg/jpeg
 - png
 - webp

+(*) only when compiled with libvips - you can run `faircamp --version` to see if your install faircamp build was compiled with libvips.